 Residents undergo a Quality Improvement Curriculum during their residency, which incorporates Institute of Healthcare Improvement modules, didactic lectures, focused mentoring, and a Quality Improvement Project.
-All residents are required to complete a Quality Improvement Project during their training.
 Residents present their project formally at the Orlando Health Quality Retreat during their PL-3 year.

 - Increasing rate of HPV vaccination in a low performing outpatient pediatric office using an evidence-based patient-friendly handout

 - Increasing resident confidence with addressing adolescent depression and suicide

 - Improving efficiency at the Orlando Health Primary Care Pediatrics Clinic with the introduction of age-specific well-child guides

 - Creation of a NICU continuity clinic improves flow in a resident pediatric practice